/* * external links open in new window */

 The Best Day Trips from Chiang Mai

-If you don’t have a motorbike or car for day trips, I’d recommend booking transfers or tours through Klook, an online travel agency with the best deals in Asia.
+If you don’t have a motorbike or car for day trips, I’d recommend booking transfers or tours through Klook, an online travel booking site with the best deals in Asia.
 You get 5% off your first booking and discounts off future bookings just for leaving reviews!

 Grand Canyon – This former limestone quarry carved out of red clay soil is a stunning place to relax and swim.
 It’s broken into three separate sections and two appear to be commercial – one waterpark/wake park on the far left of the canyon and a smaller water park in the center.
 Both have inflatable obstacle courses, cliff jumping and bamboo rafts for floating.
 Be careful with cliff jumping as deaths have been reported.
 Entry 300-150 baht depending on which park you visit.

-Sticky Waterfall (Bua Thong) – This waterfall is one of my favorites and never crowded!
-It’s a multi-tiered waterfall made of limestone and mineral deposits.
+Sticky Waterfall (Bua Thong) – This multi-tiered waterfall (my favorite!) is made of limestone and mineral deposits.
 The rocks are easy to walk on without slipping, hence, the name “sticky waterfalls.”
 It’s fed by a natural spring that’s connected to the parking lot by a path.
-There’s a series of ropes and wooden railings, a recent addition this year to assist with climbing.
+There’s a series of ropes and wooden railings to assist with climbing.
 Entry is currently free.
-It a 90-minute drive from town so a tour, motorbike, rental car or Grab (ride share app) is your best option.
+It a 90-minute drive from town so a day tour through Klook, motorbike, rental car or Grab (ride share app) are your best options.
+Go early to have the place to yourself.

 Meditation Retreat – Wat Suan Dok offers weekly meditation retreats ranging from a one-day retreat on Monday and Fridays; weekly two-day retreats Tuesday to Wednesday and monthly four-day retreats.
 The one-day retreats are free but donations are appreciated.
 Two-day retreats are 800 baht.
 For more information, visit monkchat.net or stop by the monk chat office at the temple.
 (I personally LOVED the one-day retreat!)